 You’ve found the world’s premier horror fiction podcast.
 For a decade, Pseudopod has been bringing you the best short horror in audio form, to take with you anywhere.
 We pay our authors professional rates for original fiction and we reach more people every week than any other short fiction horror market.

 Are you new to Pseudopod?
 Don’t let our decade of content daunt you.
 We’ve assembled a list of stories that show the strength and diversity of our offerings.
 Check it out here (or at the “New to Pseudopod?” link on the left side of the page).

 WARNING: This is a podcast of horror fiction.
 The stories presented here are intended to disturb.
 They are likely to contain death, graphic violence, explicit sex (including sexual violence), hate crimes, blasphemy, or other themes and images that hook deep into your psyche.
-We do not provide ratings or content warnings.
+We do not promise to provide ratings or specific content warnings.
 We assume by your listening that you wish to be disturbed for your entertainment.
 If there are any themes that you cannot deal with in fiction, that are too strongly personal to you, please do not listen.